Luchino Visconti: Wartime resistance activity

 During World War II, Visconti joined the Italian Communist Party, which he considered to be the only effective opponent of Italian Fascism.
-While in his early years he had been impressed by such aesthetic aspects of the solemn parades of the National Fascist Party as marching in columns in boots and uniform, he had now come to hate the Mussolini regime.
+While he had, in his early years, been impressed by such aesthetic aspects of the solemn parades of the National Fascist Party as marching in columns in boots and uniform, he had now come to hate the Mussolini regime.
 He accused the bourgeoisie of treason to tyranny, and following the Badoglio Proclamation, began working with the Italian resistance.
-He supported the communists' partisan fight at risk of death; his villa in Rome became a meeting place for oppositional artists.
+He supported the communists' partisan fight at the risk of death; his villa in Rome became a meeting place for oppositional artists.

-After the king's flight in autumn 1943 and the intervention of the Germans, he went into hiding in the mountains, at Settefrati, under the nom de guerre Alfredo Guidi.
+After the king's flight in the autumn of 1943 and the intervention of the Germans, he went into hiding in the mountains, at Settefrati, under the nom de guerre Alfredo Guidi.
 Visconti helped English and American prisoners of war hide after they had escaped, and also gave shelter to partisans in his house in Rome, with the help of actress María Denis.

 After the German occupation of Rome in April 1944, Visconti was arrested and detained by the anti-partisan Pietro Koch and sentenced to execution by firing squad.
 He was only saved from death by Denis' last-minute intervention.
 After the war, Visconti testified against Koch, who was himself convicted and executed.